And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 With the benefit of almost 30 years' hindsight and maturity (I hope) I would instead like to suggest that perhaps all of these concepts were "having a moment of cultural significance" in that current zeitgeist, and we were pulled right along with it.

 Yes, this seems obviously dorky and credulous now, ("cringe" as the kids today would say) but we were teenagers, and we were desperate for something like this to actually be true.
-Because the idea of "growing up" to enter the workforce as complacent serfs - the same workforce that we as kids had watched grind our working-class parents into a fine powder all throughout our childhoods - was abhorrent to us, even back during a time when people could still afford things like food and house payments or rent on a regular paycheck.
+Because the idea of "growing up" to enter the workforce as complacent serfs - the same workforce that we as kids had watched grind our working-class parents into a fine powder all throughout our childhoods - was abhorrent to us, even back during a time when things like groceries and a house or car payments or rent were more affordable and attainable for folks making a regular working-class paycheck.

 At the time, there was no discussion of ever going public about any of this stuff because it was assumed that there were still "government agencies" watching for us who would shut us down just like they'd tried to shut down the countercultural and civil rights movements of the 60s if we attracted attention to ourselves.
 We had to rebel, but we felt the need to be discrete about it.
 Our conversations were peppered with "coded language."
 Outwardly, we looked like a bunch of weird goths and Renaissance Festival enthusiasts, (we probably looked a lot like this group) but we were clandestine about what it was that we were actually doing after school and at slumber parties.